wireapp/roman/README.md

 -H'Authorization: Bearer eyJhbGciOiJIUyPjcKUGUXXD_AXWVKTMI...'
 ```

-In order to post text or an image as a bot into Wire conversation you need to send a `POST` request to `/conversation`
+In order to post text, or an image as a bot into Wire conversation you need to send a `POST` request to `/conversation`
 You must also specify the HTTP header as `Authorization:Bearer <token>` where `token` was obtained in `init` or other events
  like: `new_text` or `new_image`.